phetsims/phet-info/doc/new-dev-onboarding.md

 PhET has a Slack channel called "continuous-test" which is used by the server to notify developers when some major status change occurs for the continuous testing process.
 For example, if a lint error ends up in the code base, the server will send a message on this Slack channel.

+- #### QUnit

+   Unit testing at PhET is done through [QUnit](https://qunitjs.com/).
+Although most sims do not have unit testing built in, developers are encouraged to use unit testing as feels necessary for your development workflow.
+Most unit tests exist in common-code repos and these tests are run as part of pre-commit hooks and continuous testing.

+   To run QUnit tests navigate to the repo in question in PhETmarks and click on Unit Tests (Unbuilt).
+Running the tests in the browser provides better error reporting, and debugging tools.

 ### Publishing a Sim